 Interstitial cystitis mostly affects women and causes chronic pain in the bladder and pelvis.
 The FDA approved Elmiron in 1996 to treat IC.
 It is the only FDA-approved oral medication to treat the condition, which is believed to affect roughly a million American women.

-Previously manufactured by Baker Norton Pharmaceuticals, the drug is currently mass produced by Janssen Pharmaceuticals, a Johnson & Johnson subsidiary.
-Potential other known side effects include loss, diarrhea, nausea, blood in the stool, headache, rash, upset stomach, abnormal liver function tests, dizziness, and bruising.
+Previously manufactured by Baker Norton Pharmaceuticals, the drug is currently owned and manufactured by Janssen Pharmaceuticals, Inc., a Johnson & Johnson subsidiary.

 The drug’s label did not warn of potential permanent vision loss or eye damage until the update to the drug’s label was made in June 2020.